Property maintenance documentation

 Immutable.

-Every photo is stored in AWS S3 with Object Lock enabled, a UTC timestamp, and a SHA-256 hash.
+Every photo is stored in AWS S3 with Object Lock enabled, a server timestamp, and a SHA-256 hash.
 The exported record identifies the exact file attached to each event — by hash, by filename, by minute.

 ● Hash manifest · 3 files

-Generated Jul 20, 11:37 UTC
+Generated Jul 20, 4:37 AM PT

 2.4 MB